More

 Project MK Ultra or The CIA Mind Control Program?

-The tales about human experimentation and torture but people need to dismiss these ideas to a very large extent.
+The tales are about human experimentation and torture but people need to dismiss these ideas to a very large extent.
 Sometimes, however, there is a lot more to them than just baseless rumors.
 Project MKUltra or the CIA Mind Control Program is one of these examples which show that real life can be stranger than fiction.

 Image result for Project MK Ultra or The CIA Mind Control Program?